Mon Repos & beyond: Where to see turtles in Queensland

 IT’S A KIND OF MAGIC

-Mon Repos is a sea turtle hot spot, but there are plenty of other beaches you can visit on your own to witness turtle magic.
-Just remember to keep any light and noise to an absolute minimum or you’ll disorientate the little beauties.
-If you are headed to Mon Repos during hatching season we’ve got you covered with this guide.
+Mon Repos is a sea turtle hot spot.
+However, there are plenty of other beaches you can visit on your own to witness turtle magic.
+Just remember to keep any light and noise to an minimum or you’ll disorientate the little beauties.
+Headed to Mon Repos during hatching season?
+We’ve got you covered with this guide.

 Heron Island, Lady Elliot Island and Lady Musgrave Island are all southern nesting grounds for green and loggerhead turtles.
 Shhh… the females have often travelled thousands of kilometres for this, but can hit the cancel button on the nesting process if they feel harassed.
 Make sure you give her some space, yeah?

 You can also catch nesting/hatching season at Great Keppel Island, one of the most important rookeries for flatback turtles migrating from Torres Strait plus Green Island and Fitzroy Island off Cairns.